 According to ancient Armenian wisdom, “you are as many a person as languages you know”.

-No greater truth can be spoken of this tiny, landlocked nation that has withstood the test of time.
-With roots that trace as far back as the Hittites, Armenia has been a satrap of almost every great empire in Eurasia!
+No greater truth can be spoken of this tiny, landlocked nation.
+With roots that trace as far back as the Hittites, Armenia has been a conquest of almost every great empire in Eurasia!
 Belief in the ancient Indo-Aryan pantheon, evolved into Zoroastrianism.
 Christianity came much later and even today, the Armenian Church exists as a result of the native diaspora in many parts of the world.

 Ruggedly beautiful, autumn is the most beautiful season, when a layer of color softens the jagged edges of the Armenian landscape.
 Mountainous, with gushing streams, Armenia has been immortalized as the site of Mount Ararat, now in Turkey.
 In fact, the name Armenia, is a derivation of Hayastan, a name derived from Hayk, one of the descendants of Noah.